 Effect of High-Volume Injection, Platelet-Rich Plasma, and Sham Treatment in Chronic Midportion Achilles Tendinopathy: A Randomized Double-Blinded Prospective Study.

 [Evidence-based therapy for tendinopathy of the knee joint : Which forms of therapy are scientifically proven?]

 Utilization of Platelet-Rich Plasma for Musculoskeletal Injuries: An Analysis of Current Treatment Trends in the United States.

 How much does PRP Cost?

 PRP injections range from $500-$2000 cash in the USA.
-Some unscrupulous doctors convince people they need multiple injections which flies in the face of physiology, reason and ethics.
+Some people are told they need multiple injections which flies in the face of physiology and reason.

 Our clinic uses a specialist that we have made a deal with to perform injections at our directive for $500 cash.
 PRP at this time is not covered by insurance and even if it was you would probably have to wait a year or two before you could actually get it.
 After our initial exam we can have your PRP appointment set within 2 weeks.

 What if I don’t live in San Diego?

 Come visit us!
 We are conveniently located 15 minutes from San Diego Airport in Kearny Mesa.
 We have a 4-Points Sheraton just next door with excellent rates and an airport shuttle.
 As long as we schedule everything ahead of time you can be seen in our office, diagnosed accurately and receive your PRP injection all in one day.
 We can follow up with you via email, telephone or Skype and help manage your rehabilitative process to ensure prompt and proper healing.
 Spend the rest of your time exploring beautiful San Diego.